Online Weton Calculator by Birth Date

 How to Use the Weton Calculator

-- Enter your birth date (format
+- Select your birth date from the date field.

-YYYY-MM-DD). - Click Check now.
+- Click Check now.

 What the Calculator Shows

-- Rakam and Paarasan (traditional day influence/ray).
+- Rakam and Paarasan as traditional cultural reading elements.

 Neptu Table (Short and Easy to Read)